imujtaba8488/package_im_stepper/example/example.md

 ### Code Explanation

-In the following code snippet, we must define three variables: `activeStep`, `lowerBound`, and `upperBound` to control the stepper.
+In the following code snippet, we must define the `activeStep` variable to control the stepper.
 The `activeStep` is assigned to the `activeStep` property of the stepper.
-The `lowerBound` and the `upperBound` _variables_ __receive__ their values from the `lowerBound,` and `upperBound` _functions_ of the stepper.

 Following the `build()` method, we define the next and previous buttons which control the stepper.
 The next and previous buttons increment and decrement the `activeStep` variable, respectively.
 However, the incrementing and decrementing is constrained by the `upperBound` and `lowerBound` variables, which is a __must__ for the stepper to function properly.

 ### Things to remember

-- You can set the initial step to any valid value, i.e., values must range from lowerBound to upperBound.
+- You can set the initial step to any valid value, i.e., values must range from 0 to `dotCount` - 1.

-- The `activeStep` must start from 1 and NOT from 0.
+- The `activeStep` MUST start from __0__ and MUST be less than __`dotCount` - 1__.

 - `activeStep` can also be used to jump around different steps.

+- For tapping to work, ensure tapping is enabled and `activeStep` is set to `tappedDotIndex` in a `setState()` method within the `onDotTapped` callback.

 ### Code